Michael Kindo: Retirement and legacy

 Kindo quietly retired into his Rourkela home, where he lived with his wife and his son's family.
 In 2010, when he came to the Delhi world cup, he was put through ordinary security checks, unrecognizable by anybody in the crowd.
 Michael supported the 2011 merger of Hockey India and the Indian Hockey Federation.
 In the 2012 Olympics, he was upset seeing India's performance at London, Michael criticized and demanded immediate removal of coach Nobbs.

-Michael Kindo died on the 31st of December, 2020 at Ispat General hospital due to age-related illnesses.
+Michael Kindo died on 31 December 2020 at Ispat General hospital due to age-related illnesses.
 According to his family, he was bedridden for quite some time and was suffering from depression.
-On Thursday, the 1st of January, 2021, his body was brought from the morgue to the Rourkela hockey stadium for the public to pay their respects and was also bestowed upon with the Guard of Honour by the district police.
+On Thursday, 1 January, 2021, his body was brought from the morgue to the Rourkela hockey stadium for the public to pay their respects and was also bestowed upon with the Guard of Honour by the district police.
 His body was then taken to Hamirpur church and was laid to rest in the church graveyard.